daifkyou/minimade/README.md

     2. (The prepackaged way) Zip the build directory and rename it to end with an .osk extension.
 Share with a friend :)

 ## Contributing
-Very open to contributions (including suggestions/issues) of any kind but I'm really not that active and I'm not very experienced.
+Very open to contributions (+suggestions/issues) of any kind except who are you and why are you using this.

 Especially open to improving non-pythonic/non-scons-ic/sucky build scripts and fixing inefficiencies.

-Improvements to source directory tree would also helpful.
+I also don't play taiko so feel free to complain in the issues tab.

-I would also suggest forking as "minimaid" and replacing things with maid waifus.
+I also recommend making a fork called "minimaid" and replacing things with maid waifus.

 ### Details
 All SVGs are in SD since they can be upscaled.